CS4641-Group52/Heart-Disease-Risk-Project/index.md

 ### Methods
 For the unsupervised portion of our project, we will use the k-means and DBSCAN algorithm to cluster our patients together under whether they have or do not have heart disease.
 We want to find the most important attributes that indicate the presence of heart disease for the patients in our data.
 For the supervised portion of our project, we plan to use a variety of machine learning techniques.
 In previous studies, the methods that have shown the most promise have been support vector machines (SVM), neural networks, decision trees, regression, and naive Bayes’ classifiers.
 We will be using classification for both of these.
 The UCI dataset we have been provided with has a goal attribute, which is a binary number of zero (< 50% narrowing of major vessels) to 1 (> 50% narrowing of major vessels).
 The goal for this model is to find trends within our data, and we hope these trends will allow us to find the groups most at risk of developing heart disease.

+### Discussion

-### PCA
+#### PCA
 Getting into the unsupervised portion of this project, we decided to first run PCA on the scaled data-set to see if we would be able to reduce the dimentionality in any way.
-However, after running PCA, it became apparent that this was unlikely.
+Our datasets have a high dimensionality and reducing this will allow us to increase the accuracy and recall of our models.
+However, after running PCA, it became apparent that it was unlikely that we could reduce our dimensionality by much.
 While the first principal component did contain a much larger percentage of the overall variance than any other component, the variance was not concentrated there, it contained only about 20% of the overall variance, shown in the graph below.
 At best, we would be able to reduce the dimentionality from 14 to 10 and would still only retain about 90% of the variance.

 <p align="center">
   <img src="pcaVar_bar.png" width="350">